SystemsApproach/ops/intro.rst

 *platform*.
 Where we draw the line between what's *in the platform* and what runs *on top of the platform*, and why it is important, will become clear in later chapters.
-The summary is that one mechanism is responsible for bringing up the platform and prepping it to host workloads, and a different mechanism is responsible for managing the various workloads that are deployed on that platform.
+The summary is that one mechanism is responsible for bringing up the platform and preparing it to host workloads, and a different mechanism is responsible for managing the various workloads that are deployed on that platform.